makigas/makigas.es/README.md

 ## Creating administration users

-Because the dashboard is a private system, it is not possible to create users via a web interface.
-Only an user can create new users.
+Because the dashboard is a private system, it is not possible for you to register as a new user using a web interface.
+Only an existing user can create new users using the dashboard.
 Therefore, in order to set up the first user, you will have to use the Rails console to seed the first user, like so:

     $ rails console
     ...
     > User.create(email: 'foo@example.com', password: '123456')

-Passwords must be 6 characters or greater.

 # Contributing

 If you find a bug in this source code or an issue or visual glitch on the web site, please file a bug.
 If you find a security vulnerability on this source code, please disclose it in a private way to me.
-[My e-mail address and my PGP key is on my personal website](https://www.danirod.es/about.html#contact).
+[My e-mail address and my PGP key is on my personal website](https://www.danirod.es/contact/).

 Please, do not send chunks of code or new functionalities before talking with Dani first.
 Create an issue so that it gets properly documented.
 This is not a general purpose framework, it is a unique website.
 Therefore I have my own roadmap.

 # License